AndreaNardinocchi/placemark/README.md

 ```

 Another feature added to the category page is the one that lets the user add an image to the category page.
-Its widget, generated byt the partial **category-image.hbs** is positioned right below the form used to add placemarks:
+Its widget, generated by the partial **category-image.hbs** is positioned right below the form used to add placemarks:

 ![alt text](image-16.png)

-However, the Bulma upload file component in [https://bulma.io/documentation/form/file/](https://bulma.io/documentation/form/file/) provides a script which shows an empty image before a user upload thier own image.
-I found it as not a great user experience, and consulted ChatGPT [https://chatgpt.com/](https://chatgpt.com/) to enhance the script to the extent that now the image card no longer shows the empty image icon when no image is uploaded.
+However, the Bulma upload file component in [https://bulma.io/documentation/form/file/](https://bulma.io/documentation/form/file/) provides a script which shows an empty image before an image gets uploaded.
+I found it not as a great user experience, and consulted ChatGPT [https://chatgpt.com/](https://chatgpt.com/) to enhance the script to the extent that now the image card no longer shows the empty image icon when no image is uploaded.

 ```
 <script>